reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

 ## Robot Movement
 ### Smart Robot Servo configuration
-The Smart Robot Servo is set on Pin 7 of the Arduino Mega.
-The moveset of the Servomotor is defined by the distance given by the ultrasonic sensors depending on whether the wall is close, far away or in a corner
+The Smart Robot Servo is set on Pin 7 of the Arduino Mega and is configured with _Servo.write_ function.
+The moveset of the Smart Robot Servo is defined by the distance given by the HC-SR04 sensors depending on whether the wall is near, far away or in a corner.
-### Lane Determination
+### Robot Orientation
-The determination of the lane is define by the first corner, if the corner is of the rigth side it means that the direction is clockwise and vice versa
+The orientation of the robot is defined by the first corner, if the corner is of the rigth side it means that the direction is clockwise and vice versa
+### Route Determination
+The determination of the routes is based on the color of the cone next to the robot.
+If the python code detects a color this information will be sent to the arduino and transformed into a left or right turn depending on the detected color.

 ## Data Sending
-In this case we send the information via monitor serial with the library Serial with the function ser.write
+The information is sent to both partitions of the code (Arduino Mega/Raspberry Pi) through the serial monitor with the serial library, using the _Ser.write_ function.

 # Team History
 ## 2023 Season